 |Maintain an Information Security Policy||12.
 Maintain a policy that addresses information security for all personnel|

-We can help.
-A good place to start is a PCI process assessment, which analyzes:
+We can walk you through a PCI process assessment, which includes:

 - Contract review

-- Policy and procedure initial drafting and annual update/review
+- Policy and procedure initial drafting followed by annual updates

 - Cardholder Data Environment (CDE) drafting and analysis